notvalproate/Algo-Game/README.md

 ```bash
 npm run dev
 ```
-This runs the server with concurrently compiling sass to css.
+The above command runs the server with concurrently compiling sass to css.
 To run the server without concurrently compiling scss:
 ```bash
 npm run devstart
 ```